Skip to main content

 vdb 253:16 0 10G 0 disk

-3. Check which file system is used on the attached volume.
+3. Check the file system to identify which file system the attached volume is using.

 sudo file -s /dev/vdb